Ah, the romance of the travel writer’s life!

 I’ve already mentioned several actions you can take for some of the situations above.
 Here are some additional steps you can take:

-Next, when you’re dealing with a difficult editor but you really want to see your work published in their magazine, accept that there will be an emotional price to pay if you choose to continue working with this editor.
+Next, when you’re dealing with a difficult editor but you really want to see your work published in their magazine, accept that there will be an emotional price to pay if you choose to work with this editor.

 Let me repeat that.